We focus on four complex health issues more prevalent in urban areas

 With the Social Progress Imperative, we've developed the first neighbourhood level, health-focused social progress index of its kind.

 With Wellcome Trust

 We want to hear from you.

-We hear from Jessica Attard, Portfolio Manager for childhood obesity, on how we're partnering with food retailers and manufacturers to re-shape local food environments.
+We hear from Jessica Attard, Portfolio Manager for children's health and food, on how we're partnering with food retailers and manufacturers to re-shape local food environments.

 Our environments, the physical and social structures that surround us as we grow up, shape us.
 They shape who we become as adults, how we live and even show love to our families.
 Our food environments shape us even more literally than that.
 They have a huge influence on what we eat, how we eat it and when we eat it.

 As an urban health foundation, we’re learning about how to positively change food environments to tackle childhood obesity.
 This includes big and small environments: from supermarkets to takeaways and from school canteens to home kitchens.

 There’s a growing body of evidence showing that small improvements to ‘default’ options can make a profound difference.
 By making the default option the healthier, more affordable and accessible option we can improve the health of all children, regardless of where they grow up or their household income.
 This is crucial in addressing the ‘childhood obesity inequality gap’; childhood obesity is strongly linked to income, due to unequal access to food environments that enable nutritious diets.